-People love video.
+People love church videos.
 If your church communication does not contain video, you need to start considering how to add it to your mix.
 But it’s difficult!
-Writing is simple compared to good photography but video adds even more complexity that’s very difficult to master.
+Writing is simple compared to good photography but a video adds even more complexity that’s very difficult to master.

-In order to shoot and edit a great video, it requires, at minimum, a smart phone, external microphone, and some editing software.
+In order to shoot and edit a great church video, it requires, at minimum, a smartphone, an external microphone, and some editing software.
 However, lighting must be considered if shooting indoors.
 Many churches now have a few people who understand, light, edit, and produce videos (either on staff, on a volunteer team, or under contract); but great videos always start with a great story (that needs to be discovered or written).
 Start small and work toward more complex videos as required!

 For a basic great video (that tells a compelling story), here are 6 steps: